Multiuser MISO Beamforming for Simultaneous Wireless Information and Power Transfer: Introduction

-First, we obtain the optimal solutions to the formulated non-convex QCQPs for two types of ID receivers by applying an optimization technique so-called semidefinite relaxation (SDR), {{and show that under the condition with independently distributed user channels, the SDRs are tight for the formulated non-convex QCQPs.}} It is revealed that for Type I ID receivers, no dedicated energy beam is needed to achieve the optimal solution, while for Type II ID receivers, employing no more than one energy beam is optimal.
-It is worth noting that SDR has been widely applied in the MISO broadcast channel (see e.g. \cite{LuoMaSo2010,Gershman2010} and the references therein) to obtain efficient (and even optimal under certain cases) beamforming solutions for various information transmission problems; however, the existing results are not directly applicable to our newly formulated problems with the joint energy and information beamforming optimization.
+First, we obtain the optimal solutions to the formulated non-convex QCQPs for two types of ID receivers by applying an optimization technique so-called semidefinite relaxation (SDR), {{and show that under the condition of independently distributed user channels, the SDRs are tight for the formulated non-convex QCQPs.}} It is revealed that for the case of Type I ID receivers, no dedicated energy beam is used to achieve the optimal solution, while for the case of Type II ID receivers, employing no more than one energy beam is optimal.
+It is worth noting that SDR has been widely applied in the MISO broadcast channel (see e.g. \cite{LuoMaSo2010,Gershman2010} and the references therein) to obtain efficient (and even optimal under certain conditions) beamforming solutions for various information transmission problems; however, the existing results are not directly applicable to our newly formulated problems with the joint energy and information beamforming optimization.